cloudmesh-community/book/chapters/pi/software.md

 ### ssh

-The most iomportant program for us. describe ho to enable without GUI
+The most important program for us. describe ho to enable without GUI

 point to our other ssh section.